 This document sets out GCSE Subject Level Conditions for Computer Science.
-These conditions came into effect at 12.01am on 15 January 2018.
+These Conditions come into effect at 5.01pm on Monday 18 February 2019 and apply to all GCSE qualifications (graded from 9 to 1) in Computer Science examined in or after 2022.